joaonc/show_dialog/docs/index.md

 Go to the [release](https://github.com/joaonc/show_dialog/releases/latest) page and download the file for your OS.

-You can use the executable with working with languages other than Python or when you don't want to add more dependencies to your project (see [requirements.in](https://github.com/joaonc/show_dialog/blob/main/requirements.in) for a list of dependencies).
+You can use the executable when working with languages other than Python or when you don't want to add more dependencies to your project (see [requirements.in](https://github.com/joaonc/show_dialog/blob/main/requirements.in) for a list of dependencies).